• Skip to primary navigation

 Eastern View: Pumpkin is a cooling demulcent used topically for soft skin and internally for ulcers.
 Pumpkins have a diuretic action but are also high in potassium and sodium.
 The orange color indicates that pumpkin is high in beta-carotene, useful for regeneration and rasayana.

-Pumpkins have a sedative and laxative effect and the remedial values of Pumpkins are antioxidant, anti-arthritic, anti-parasitic, anti-inflammatory, antimicrobial, detoxifying, anti-hypertensive, emollient, nutritive, anti-inflammatory, sedative, moisturizing and tranquilizing.
+Pumpkins have a sedative and laxative effect and the remedial values of Pumpkins are antioxidant, anti-arthritic, anti-parasitic, anti-inflammatory, antimicrobial, detoxifying, anti-hypertensive, emollient, nutritive, sedative, moisturizing and tranquilizing.

 One of the most interesting facts about pumpkins are that they are extremely rich in an amino acid called as tryptophan that assists in eliminating the toxins in the mind, thus helping with stress, anxiety, trauma, anger and is also proven to enhance your cognitive abilities and calm the nervous system.